• Menu

 The Empress Hotel, in Victoria’s Inner Harbour

-Take a Side trip to Victoria
+Take a Spring Side Trip to Victoria

 British Columbia’s capital of Victoria is just a 2-hour ferry ride from Vancouver.
 Canada’s most British city attracts over 4 million visitors annually to enjoy its quaint colonial architecture.